martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 Once the objectives of the ontology are clear, it is necessary to actually have an ontology that fulfills those objectives.
 Instead of creating an ontology from scratch, it is a good practice to reuse existing ontologies when possible due to the following reasons [2]:

-- The sharing and reuse of ontologies increases the quality of the applications using them, as these applications become interoperable and are provided with a deeper, machine-processable and commonly agreed-upon understanding of the underlying domain of interest.
+- The sharing and reuse of ontologies increase the quality of the applications using them, as these applications become interoperable and are provided with a deeper, machine-processable and commonly agreed-upon understanding of the underlying domain of interest.
 - It reduces the costs related to ontology development because it avoids the reimplementation of ontological components, which are already available on the Web and can be directly – or after some additional customization – integrated into a target ontology.
-- It potentially improves the quality of the reused ontologies, as these are continuously revised and evaluated by various parties through reuse
+- It potentially improves the quality of the reused ontologies, as these are continuously revised and evaluated by various parties through reuse.

-According to [2], ontology reuse can be understood as a three step process: (i) ontology discovery, (ii) ontology selection, and (iii) ontology integration.
+According to [2], ontology reuse can be understood as a three-step process: (i) ontology discovery, (ii) ontology selection, and (iii) ontology integration.

 ### (i) Ontology discovery

-It consists in finding appropriate ontologiesthat meet our requirements.
+It consists in finding appropriate ontologies that meet our requirements.
 This task can nowadays be facilitated due to the numerous ontology catalogs to find existing ontologies.
 The most popular are:
-- Linked Open Vocabularies (LOV) designed by the Semantic Web community.
-This catalog is highly maintained and references ontology fitting their best practices criteria (e.g., ontology metadata).

 - Linked Open Vocabularies for Internet of Things (LOV4IoT) references more than 440 ontology-based projects relevant for IoT.
 It covers more than 20 domains: IoT, Wireless Sensor Networks (WSNs), Web of Things (WoT), smart home, smart energy, healthcare, smart city, robotics, etc. LOV4IoT is highly maintained and references more and more ontology-based projects and new domains are covered.

 - OpenSensingCity, an ontology catalog for smart cities.
 This catalog might be not maintained anymore after the end of the project (ANR french project).

 - Ready4SmartCities, an ontology catalog for smart cities.
 It seems it is not maintained anymore.

+- Linked Open Vocabularies (LOV) designed by the Semantic Web community.
+This catalog is highly maintained and references ontology fitting their best practices criteria (e.g., ontology metadata).

 TO DO?:
 We can reuse well-written paragraphs about ontology catalogs from this paper (third revision ongoing) if needed: Building IoT based applications for Smart Cities: How can ontology catalogs help?
 [Gyrard et al. IEEE IoT Journal 2017] (Impact Factor 7.5)